 Here’s what you need to know about the shelf-life of chili powder.
 Chili powder can stay fresh for 1-2 years past the best-by date on the label.

 Signs Chili Powder Is Bad

 Chili powder won’t go bad in a way that’s unsafe to eat unless some water gets to it.
-If you find any signs of mold, wet spots, or big clumps that means water contaminated the powder and you should get rid of it.
+If you find any signs of mold, wet spots, or big clumps, that means water has contaminated the powder, and you should get rid of it.

 Chili powder will lose its flavor and potency over time.
 To test if it’s flavorful, take a pinch and rub it between your thumb and index finger.
 Taste it to check if it’s still spicy.
 If it lacks flavor, you can throw it out for quality purposes.

 Storing Chili Powder

-Like most spices, store chili powder in a cool and dark area away from sunlight and sources of heat.
+Like most spices, store chili powder in a cool and dark area away from sunlight and heat sources.
 Once opened, be sure to seal the package tightly.